VictorSeven/LimitedRoleData/README.md

 # LimitedRoleData

 Source code and data for our work, "Limited role of spatial self-structuring in emergent trade-offs during pathogen evolution".
-You can read a pre-print version [in ArXiV](https://arxiv.org/abs/1804.08463).
+The article has been published [in Scientific Reports (2018)](dx.doi.org/10.1038/s41598-018-30945-1).
+You can also read a pre-print version [in ArXiV](https://arxiv.org/abs/1804.08463).

 ## Abstract